 - If stopped by police, follow their instructions.

-In addition, when travelling outside major cities:
+When travelling outside major cities:

 - seek local advice on road and security conditions along your proposed route before you travel